Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

-All hat, no cattle: all talk with no action.
+All hat, no cattle: All talk with no action.

 “The engineer is all hat, no cattle.”

-Back of the envelope: rough approximated calculations.
+Back of the envelope: Quick and rough calculations.

-“We’ll be working banker’s hours this week.”
+“Looks like we’re on banker’s hours this week.”

-“I’m buried in work today.”
+“I’m absolutely buried in work today.”

 “I’m busier than a rooster in a hen house today.”

-“Our product is buzzword compliant.”
+“Our product is definitely buzzword material.”

-Cattywampus: not lined up or arranged correctly.
+Cattywampus: Misaligned or not arranged correctly.

-“Undeniably, the vertical beams are all cattywampus.”
+“Man, those vertical beams are all cattywampus.”

-Coupler: hardware, which connects two parts together.
+Coupler: Hardware that connects two parts together.

-Dross: something regarded as worthless.
+Dross: Something regarded as worthless.

 “There’s a lot of dross in these documents.”

-“Please make sure to add an extra dry contact for the compressor.”
+“Make sure to add an extra dry contact for the compressor.”

-Eighty-six: to discard something.
+Eighty-six: To discard or abandon something.

 “Eighty-six the design.
-We’re losing too much money.”
+We’re hemorrhaging money.”

-Engineer’s ink: white-out for correcting mistakes.
+Engineer’s ink: White-out for correcting mistakes.
 Since engineers make many mistakes, they need their own white-out.

-“Get me some engineer’s ink for these design drawings.”
+“Hand me some engineer’s ink for these design drawings.”

-Fat finger error: a human error caused by pressing the wrong key on a calculator or keyboard.
+Fat finger error: A human error caused by pressing the wrong key on a calculator or keyboard.

-“Please have the contractor field verify no conduits exist underground before excavation begins.”
+“Have the contractor field verify no conduits exist underground before excavation begins.”

 “Joe, just File 13 it now!”

-Fitting: hardware to connect two parts together.
+Fitting: Hardware that connects two parts together.

-Flush: something is even or level.
+Flush: Something that is even or level.

 FUBAR: Fuck Up Beyond All Recognition, or damaged or not working.

-“The design is FUBAR.”
+“This design is FUBAR.”

-Gnaw on: think about something.
+Gnaw on: To think about something.

-Grade: refers to the level of the soil.
+Grade: Refers to the level of the soil.

-Gray hairs: people with a lot of experience.
+Gray hairs: People with extensive experience.

-“Make sure the machine has a grease nipple for maintenance.”
+“Ensure the machine has a grease nipple for maintenance.”

 “The people we hired were all hacks.”

-Hammering: working hard on a problem.
+Hammering: Working hard on a problem.

 “I was hammering away at the problem all night long.”